cameronmcelfresh/ML_Scrape_TwitterBot/README.md

 <img src="https://github.com/cameronmcelfresh/newspaper_images/blob/master/confusion.png" width="500">

-## 4. RNN Commenter
+## 4. GRU Commenter
-The complete code for RNN model building and training is listed in **newspaper_RNN_comments_TF.py**.
+The complete code for GRU model building and training is listed in **newspaper_RNN_comments_TF.py**.
 I chose to use a GRU though a LSTM could be readily implemented.
 It should be emphasized that there is an inherent disadvantage working with this type of comment text because there are the topic and style of writing can vary wildly from comment to comment.

 Note that the code is modified to run in a Google Collab (https://colab.research.google.com/notebooks/intro.ipynb) notebook to take advantage of the online-accesible GPUs.
 Simple modifications could be made to run the code on a local machine.